XueruFan/ASD-Project/README.md

 - `Step4/Age510/SpectralCluster/do_Clustering_ABIDE.R`

+To evaluate the consistency of cluster ID compare to the clustering analysis on broad (<13 years) and narrow (5~9.9 years) age range, use following script,

+- `SM-Analysis1/compare_ClusterID.R`

 **SM-Analysis 2.
 GMM clustering**

 We performed another clustering method GMM analysis to evaluate the robustness of our results.
 Related scripts are in the `GmmCluster` folder within each step.